DONG buys 300 Siemens wind turbines for offshore UK

 The deal reinforced Siemens as the leading offshore turbine supplier.
 It supplied 108 of 132 offshore turbines installed in Europe in the first half of 2012, according to the European Wind Energy Association.

-Siemens said the deal would help it optimize production of the 6 MW turbine and strengthen its market position as a supplier of offshore wind turbines.
+Siemens said the deal would help it optimise production of the 6 MW turbine and strengthen its market position as a supplier of offshore wind turbines.

 DONG's move followed a decision by Britain on Tuesday to delay for a second time an announcement on subsidy levels for renewable energy, risking further delays in projects and adding to uncertainty for energy investors.